NSFivem/NSFivem/README.md

 ### **About me:**

-- I'm always willing to learn, I've been Developing mainly for FiveM for 8 Months and still learning. :)
+- I'm always willing to learn, I've been Developing mainly for FiveM for 13 Months and still learning. :)

-- 🔭 I’m currently working on: FiveM Developing & learning further into Lua.
+- 🔭 I’m currently working on: FiveM Developing & learning further into Lua, html, css, js.
 - 📫 How to reach me: On discord, NS100#0001 :)

-### **I own ND Development / ND Hosting**
+### **I Founded ND Development**

 ## **ND Development: One of the largest fivem development shops!**